Is Your Real Estate Agent Legit? Watch Out For These Warning Signs

 Dishonest about listing price or home value

 At one of your first meetings with a real estate agent, you’ll likely discuss the pricing of your home.
-A good agent will be candid about how much your home is worth and base this value on good comps and their research about the local market.
-They won’t sugar coat if your home is in need of certain expensive repairs that may bring down the price, or if it may not sell for as much as you’d like it to.
+A good agent will be candid about the fair market value of your home and base this value on good comps and research about the local market.
+They won’t sugar coat if your home needs certain repairs that may bring down the price, or if it may not sell for as much as you’d like it to.

 When interviewing agents, don’t go with the one that suggests the highest listing price.
 Review the agent’s comparative market analysis to make sure it’s accurate and use good judgement when pricing your home.